Frequently Asked Questions

 Q: What is the process to obtain a field placement?

-All currently enrolled students must submit an online application to the OFE by January 14th for students going into their advanced year, and February 1st for students going into their foundation year.
-Late applications will not be accepted after the beginning of the academic year in which they plan to be in a field placement.
+All currently enrolled students must submit an online application to the OFE by January 17 for students going into their advanced year, and March 1 for students going into their foundation year.

 Newly admitted students should complete an application three weeks after receiving their acceptance letter from the school.
+Applications will not be accepted after June 1.
 The field placement application is completed in the Electronic Field Notebook (EFN).

 New students entering the school will need to create a UMID and password.
 To create the UMID and password go to https://webauth.umaryland.edu/idp/profile/SAML2/Redirect/SSO?execution=e3s1 and click on first time user, setup your password.
 After your username and password have been created, go to https://www.ssw.umaryland.edu/field-education/electronic-field-notebook-efn/ and click on Current Student.
 When you log in you will click on apply for 2022-2023 field and choose either the foundation or advanced application.